christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     This causal story, rather than a simple norm diffusion model, then also explains why the non-violence norm has not easily diffused to new democracies.
 Though perhaps the presence of such a norm may speed the resolution of credible commitment problems in new democracies, the fact that violence still regularly occurs in new democracies indicates that credible commitment problems remain an issue.

 > is the violence a reaction to the disproportion or is the violence being used to create the disproportion?
 The author(s) assume that it is those who do not have their fair share as acting out against it but why should we assume that?
-Could the violence be the source of the “unfairness.”
-In addition, why assume there is only one cause.
-Could it not be the case that sometimes it is creating and others the cause in which case the question is when these happen?

     - I think the reviewer and I are actually in close agreement on this.
-As discussed in the theory section, violence may be both used by those who wish to have legislative resources more closely align with electoral support *and* by those who wish to preserve imbalances.
+As discussed in the theory section, violence may be *both* used by those who wish to have legislative resources more closely align with electoral support *and* by those who wish to preserve imbalances.

     - One point of disagreement is that in highly proportional systems it does not appear--at least in this sampling period--that parties using violence to increase disproportionality is common.
 For example, The only case of violence in a highly proportional country--South Africa [FINISH]

+> Could the violence be the source of the “unfairness.”
+In addition, why assume there is only one cause.
+Could it not be the case that sometimes it is creating and others the cause in which case the question is when these happen?

+    - This is an interesting proposition.
+Though, I believe that the current analysis actually addresses this issue.
+If violence was being used to maintain/fight against disproportionate outcomes *and* create disproportionate outcomes in presently more proportional systems then the Lower Disproportionality variable would be statistically insignificant.
+I.e. their would not be a difference in brawls between proportionate and non-proportionate systems.

+    This, actually lends support to the idea that legislatures are able to achieve 'fairness equilibria'.
+Otherwise, we would have seen a cycling of violence where commitments are not credible in proportionate or disprortionate legislatures.
+I have added a discussion of this to the theory section.
+[TO-DO]

 > I think the author(s) need more fine grained data in order to determine who is instigating the violence to answer these questions but they seem critical as only one supports the theoretical argument.